 Freixenet Group bets on renewable fuel in collaboration with Repsol to reduce C02 emissions from transport by 85%.

-Freixenet Group, world leader in cava, collaborates with the energy multinational Repsol to contribute to the decarbonization of freight transport through the use of renewable fuels whose raw material is only used cooking oil, which reduces CO2 emissions by 85%.
+Freixenet Group, world leader in cava, collaborates with the energy multinational Repsol to contribute to the decarbonization of freight transport through the use of renewable fuels, produced from waste, such as used cooking oil, which reduces CO2 emissions by 85% compared to the mineral fuel it replaces.
 The project has been consolidated after successfully passing the initial pilot test.
 To guarantee the residual origin of this new fuel, it has all the certifications audited by a third party required by the European Union’s Renewable Energy Directive (RED).

 Currently, Freixenet Group makes part of the journeys between its headquarters, located in Sant Sadurní d’Anoia, Barcelona, and Madrid with trucks from the transport company Serveto powered by Repsol’s renewable fuel.
 By participating in this project, Grupo Freixenet achieves a dual objective: decarbonizing the economy and implementing circular economy models that allow to reduce its environmental footprint.